 I’ve always written dribbles and drabbles – ever since I was a kid.
-Just last week tidying out the spare room I found an entire TV show I’d created when I was a teenager, with 18 episodes all typed up.
+Just last week tidying out the spare room I found a TV series I’d created when I was a teenager, with 18 episodes all typed up.
 I was so happy in my own little world back then, but I didn’t think about becoming a writer until much later.
-I actually started writing children’s books about 15 years ago, but that morphed into chick-lit / romance when I read an interview with the creator of a TV show who said he pretty much wrote rubbish until he decided to let his own life inspire him.
+I actually started writing children’s books about 15 years ago, but that morphed into chick-lit / romance when I read an interview with a writer who said he pretty much wrote rubbish until he decided to let his own life inspire him.
 I thought “hey, I should do that.”
 So, up popped Violet and the Agency universe, which is based loosely on the first marketing job I had 20 years ago.
 Originally, it was going to be a tech business (I marketed for a global telecoms company), but I switched to an advertising agency because it gave more scope to bring in interesting clients and send the characters on fun location shoots.

 2. How long does it take to write a book?

 Just Friends took a couple of years to write and perfect, It’s Complicated took five months, Freja took three months and Second Chance took (sadly) nine months, but that was hindered by a spot of personal life drama which took me out of writing for a couple of months in the middle.
 I’ve actually been fortunate to be able to use that down time as research for Violet’s prequel story which I’ll be starting to write in the new year.
-More on that later, but the phrase “poundshop mean girls” is getting copyrighted, lol!
 Forever You will have taken just over three months, but it is a shorter novel.

 3. What is your work schedule like when you’re writing?